duleorlovic/tailwind_play_responsive_dark_mode/README.md

 some changes to see that it is updated automatically in browser.

-For live site on `your-user-name.github.io/your-repo-name` you need to [enable github pages](#github-pages), and when you deploy to github main branch, new Action will be triggered and your site will be live in a few moments at github.io.
-For example for this repo it is:
+For live site on `your-user-name.github.io/your-repo-name` you need to [enable github pages](#github-pages), so when you deploy to github main branch, new Action will be triggered and your site will be live in a few moments at github.io.
+Live page for this repo it is:

 https://duleorlovic.github.io/tailwind_play_responsive_dark_mode/